skyybbanerjee/store-api/codeExplanation.md

 ![alt text](image.png)

 ### **Code Explanation👨🏻‍💻**
-I got you!
 Let’s break the `getAllProducts` function into easy-to-understand steps.
-This function fetches products from your database based on the filters provided by the user in the request.
+This function fetches products from our database based on the filters provided by the user in the request.
 We’ll go through it step-by-step and see how everything works.

 ---